pcnbj/easy-react-swiper/README.md

 - snapPoint: a prop that decides how far the user has to swipe to trigger a swipe in pixels.
 Example 20 will swipe if the swipe length is greater or equal to 20px.
 - transitionDuration: a prop that controls the speed of the CSS swipe transition in seconds.
+- id: a props that's used to give a class to the swiper target with CSS for custom styling.

 # Functions